nexsol-technologies/spring-cloud-gateway-plugins/README.md

 This plugin enables database-driven route management in Spring Cloud Gateway and includes a simple GUI for adding, updating, and deleting routes.

 [spring-cloud-gateway-filters](spring-cloud-gateway-filters/README.md)<br>
-This plugin provides various custom filters for Spring Cloud Gateway, including Authorization, AuthorizationToken, ConvertHttpMethod, and Recaptcha.
+This plugin provides various custom filters for Spring Cloud Gateway, including Authorization, ConvertHttpMethod, and Recaptcha.

 [spring-cloud-gateway-oauth2](spring-cloud-gateway-oauth2/README.md)<br>
 This plugin adds OAuth2 support to Spring Cloud Gateway, making it easier to implement multi-tenant OAuth2 authentication and JWT validation.
+It includes the AuthorizationToken filter to validate an access token.

 [spring-cloud-gateway-openapi](spring-cloud-gateway-openapi/README.md)<br>
 This plugin provides openapi support for Spring Cloud Gateway